API Management

 The API Management page appears with options to create new application-based API authentication credentials and manage existing authentication credentials.

-To create new authentication credentials, click Create New App and specify the application name and description.
+1. Click Create New App and specify the application Title and Description.

-Click Create to generate the authentication credentials.
+2. Click Createto generate the authentication credentials.

 The generated credentials apply to the account active in Pulse and inherit the permissions from that account.

-Click the copy icons to copy the client ID and client secret to the clipboard.
+3. (Optional) Click the copy icons to copy the client ID and client secret to the clipboard.

 You can also click Edit to update the title and descriptions as well as generate new credentials.